 Economic interests played a significant role in American expansionism and the desire to acquire California.
 The region was seen as a valuable source of natural resources, agricultural land, and access to Pacific trade routes.
 Understanding these economic motivations can help explain the intensity of American interest in California and the willingness to go to war to acquire it.

 Examining trade data and investment patterns from the period can illustrate the economic potential that California represented.
-Additionally, researching the role of key industries, such as agriculture, mining, and shipping, can shed light on the economic forces driving American expansion.
+Additionally, researching the role of key industries, such as agriculture, mining, and shipping, can explain the economic forces driving American expansion.

 Reflect on Contemporary Relevance